 Terri was a committee member, Biomarkers 2, for the first ever FDA Duchenne Draft Guidance in 2014.
 She also served as a Community Advisory Board Member for this same guidance.
 She has reviewed extensive IRB consents and has participated as a community member for observation at local IRB committee meetings.

 She is an RDLA Rare Disease Legislative Advocate and advocates on Capitol Hill for legislation for rare disease patients.
 Terri also serves as mentor and support for newly diagnosed families both domestically and abroad.
 She has a respected and credible name and voice in the rare disease community and is often requested to speak to various audiences which have included University of Pittsburgh's Medical School, graduate students in the Genetic Counselors Program, and MDA events to name a few.
-Terri and Billy were also requested to speak and present an Innovation Award at NORD's gala event in Washington, DC to the CEO of Sarepta Therapeutics.
-They were also invited to Perth, Western Australia in 2017, where Billy's drug treatment was developed.
+Terri and Billy were also requested to speak and present an Innovation Award in 2017 at NORD's gala event in Washington, DC to the CEO of Sarepta Therapeutic.
+They were also invited to Perth, Western Australia in 2017 and 2019, where Billy's drug treatment was developed.
 While there, they met and spoke with dignitaries, scientists, and academia.

 Terri also serves as a Citizen Scientist for OneFlorida Clinical Research Consortium at University of Florida and is also a RUGD Ambassador (Rare and Undiagnosed Genetic Disease) for Illumina Biotech.
 She is also a PALS Ambassador (Patient Airlift Services).

 In addition to Terri's full time advocacy work and volunteering endeavors, she is a very seasoned Interior Designer specializing in kitchens and baths and has studied at University of Pittsburgh.